 This section of the Transportation Element contains definitions of traffic terms relating to the contents of this element.
-It is not a Rule 9J-5, F.A.C.
 Inclusion of definitions is not a requirement of F.S.
 163.3177, but is included in the plan for the purpose of clarifying technical traffic terminology appearing in this Element and elsewhere in this Plan.